-We shot this scene on the veranda.
-It was a warm, early autumn day, with heady scents of English roses and lavender phlox still lingering in the air.
+On the veranda…we shot this scene on a warm, early autumn day, while heady scents of English roses and lavender phlox still lingered in the air.

 The seductive quality of scent – and its powerful effect upon our emotions and passions – is touched upon in the book’s final chapter, “Art and Inspiration”.
 Edmund Burke’s, 18th-century work, A Philosophical Enquiry Into The Origin Of Our Ideas Of The Sublime And Beautiful will be discussed.
-Burke’s aesthetic theories explore how our mind and body perceive and process beauty.
+Burke’s aesthetic theories explore how we perceive and process beauty.

 LAUREN ROSSI – Historically-inspired dressmaker and model, was featured on the Palace of Versailles’ promotional poster for their annual Fêtes Galantes 2018, wearing her handmade, 18th-century French-inspired robe à la française.
 Additionally, she starred in the short film Adrift by Gray Cat Films, also wearing one of her original dresses.
 Adrift was an Official Selection at the Austin Micro Short Film Festival 2019.

 Ms. Rossi has been featured in national publications and has a global following online.
 Her work can be viewed on Instagram at: VirtuousCourtesan

 PHILLIP VAN NOSTRAND – Lifestyle and commercial photographer, has worked in over thirty countries, lectures on photography, and has been featured in national publications, including The New York Times.

 LAUREN DECOSIMO – Award-winning hairstylist, has been featured in national publications.
 She has styled hair for television productions, New York Fashion Week, and can be found teaching in salons across America.